 The Company's sole asset is its 48-unit low-income housing complex located in Greenville, North Carolina.
 The Company's operations are concentrated in the affordable housing real estate market.
 In addition, the Company operates in a heavily regulated environment.
 The operations of the Company are subject to the administrative directives, rules and regulations of federal, state, and local regulatory agencies, including, but not limited to, the State Housing Agency.
-Such administrative directives, rules and regulations are subject to change by an act of Congress or an administrative change mandated by the State Housing Agency.
+Such administrative change mandated by the State Housing Agency.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, to comply with a change.